gaurav-310/Logistic_platform/README.md

 # Logistics Platform

-This is a scalable logistics platform where users can book transportation services for goods, and drivers can accept or reject bookings.
-It supports role-based access (admin, user, driver) and integrates Google Maps for location input.
+This scalable logistics platform allows users to book transportation services for goods, and drivers to accept or reject bookings.
+It features role-based access for admin, user, and driver roles and integrates Google Maps for location input.

 ## Features

-- Role-based access control: Separate dashboards for Admin, User, and Driver.
+- **Role-based access control**: Separate dashboards for Admin, User, and Driver.
-- Google Maps API integration: Autocomplete for location input.
+- **Google Maps API integration**: Autocomplete for location input.
-- Booking Management: Users can create bookings, and drivers can accept or reject them.
+- **Booking Management**: Users can create bookings, and drivers can accept or reject them.
-- Admin Control: Admins can manage users and bookings, excluding the ability to deactivate themselves.
+- **Admin Control**: Admins can manage users and bookings, excluding the ability to deactivate themselves.

 ## Tech Stack